Jamesclark32/lendflow-backend-assessment/README.md

   starting with v2, and assume the lack of version number is v1.
 I would want to explore if this code-based perspective of things makes sense and works okay from any business needs perspective.

+## Testing

+I'm using pest for running tests, but prefer writing phpunit style class-based tests.
+This results in a mixture of test styles as all the boilerplate tests automatically installed are pest styled.
+A bit messy, perhaps, but effective.

+With tests, as with all things, I'm always happy to adapt to the conventions of a codebase to keep things consistent.